katemyoung/checkout/README.md

 # Checkout CL app

+Test coverage: []%

 ## How to run and test this application

+**Available discounts:**

+When creating a new checkout, you can select which promotions you wish to apply by passing the desired promotions in as an array of symbols.
+If you don't wish to apply any discount, leave the argument blank.

+:ten_percent_off_over_60_pounds -
+:lavender_heart_multibuy -

+e.g.

 Run `bundle install` from the app's directory in the terminal to install the necessary gems.